hbk91/2021StudyNotes/Microsoft_Excel.md

 - For Goal Seek to work, there should be circular references.
 Remove the circular references.
 I
 - If you can't find the circular references, disable iterative calculations, and then they will show up marked by blue arrows.

+##  Pivot Tables:

+- They are composed of four building blocks:
+  - **Columns:** Here you can put any of your categories (Ex: Region, Geographies) in which you want to summarize the data
+  - **Rows:** Similar to columns.
+Rows and Columns give you a 2-D breakdown of your data.
+You can add sub-fields too within rows and columns
+  - **Values:** This is the column whose summary (Sum, Count, Average) you wish to see in the table (example: Sales, Orders)
+  - **Filters:** This is at a macro level, above the Pivot table itself, to filter the entire data for one or more values of a column.
+For example: You want your table to show the sales figures of only Northeast region, broken down by Industry, and Years.
+Then, you can put a FILTER for region, and select Northeast.
+In COLUMN you can put Industries, in ROWS you can put Order Dates, and in VALUES you can select Sales.

 ## Database Functions:

 - **DSUM:** DSUM(Database, Field, Criteria).